 These are only a few examples.
 If you have suffered any type of construction site injury, we want to hear from you.
 Our personal injury law firm can review your case and help you understand what type of claim or claims you may be able to file including third-party personal injury claims and workers’ comp.

 Types of Compensation an Injured Construction Worker May Receive

-- Pain and Suffering – You deserve compensation for the physical pain and suffering you have experienced from your construction accident.
+Pain and Suffering – You deserve compensation for the physical pain and suffering you have experienced from your serious injury.

-- Loss of Enjoyment of Life – We may be able to help you collect money to compensate you for the loss of ability to partake in hobbies and other activities you once enjoyed.
+Loss of Enjoyment of Life – We may be able to help you collect money to compensate you for the loss of ability to partake in hobbies and other activities you once enjoyed after a catastrophic injury.